Peripheral Neuropathy

 The key to preventing complications associated with peripheral neuropathy is patient awareness and routine visits with a podiatrist.
 Dr. Stewart routinely evaluates and treats patients with peripheral neuropathy.

-Conservative treatment for peripheral neuropathy includes:
+Conservative treatment for Peripheral Neuropathy includes:

 1. Routine foot care including reduction of nails and trimming of corns and/or calluses